-We’ve been baking here at the school with Mulino Marino Flours for about six years, and I’ve finally got around to visiting the mill in Northern Italy, and finding out more about Italian flours in general.
+We’ve been baking here at the school with several brands, but Mulino Marino flours for about seven years.
+I finally got around to visiting the mill in Northern Italy, in the summer of 2017 with a view to finding out more about Italian flours in general.

-It was such a treat to actually sit and chat about the flour in the shop surrounded by shelves stacked with bags in the mill shop.
-Later that weekend, there was an open day and I ended up serving a couple of Italian customers and advising them on what flour they needed in Italian, luckily I’d Fausto gave me a great insight into how the different Italian flours relate to each other, and to their UK equivalents so I felt pretty confident in my answers, even if my Italian grammar needed some improvement.
+I can’t tell you what a treat to actually sit and chat about the flour in the shop surrounded by shelves stacked with bags in the mill shop.
+My trip co incited with an open day and I ended up serving a couple of Italian customers and advising them on what flour they needed in Italian, luckily I’d Fausto gave me a great insight into how the different Italian flours relate to each other, and to their UK equivalents so I felt pretty confident in my answers, even if my Italian grammar needed some improvement.

-Our principles of making great sourdough go far beyond the class room.
-Here Vanessa is at 800 feet above sea level standing with the Miller and the Farmer who grow and mill the flour we use, exploring the crop rotation, management of nitrogen, and the social and economic effect of growing organic and heritage grain in Northern Italy.
+I always try to expel that our principles of making great sourdough go far beyond the class room.
+Here at 800 feet above sea level standing with the Miller and the Farmer who grow and mill the flour we use, exploring the crop rotation, management of nitrogen, and the social and economic effect of growing organic and heritage grain in Northern Italy

 Fausto began by telling me how the grain is carefully cleaned and checked prior to milling.
 They use an optical sorting machine, which has infra-red cameras to detect the smallest of defects in any single grain.
 Any grains that don’t pass the test are rejected and used in animal feed.